 4. Sharing Economy

-The sharing economy is a concept that involves sharing resources and assets, such as cars, tools, and housing.
+The sharing economy involves sharing resources and assets, such as cars, tools, and housing.
 By sharing resources, we can reduce waste and maximize the use of finite resources, making it an essential solution for promoting a circular economy.

 5. Circular Business Models